 This man’s appeal was for mercy.
 Like David he is appealing to God on the basis of His grace.
 David prayed: ‘Have mercy upon me, O God, according to Thy lovingkindness: according unto the multitude of Thy tender mercies blot out my transgressions’ – Psa 51 v 1 (KJV).
 The tax collector knew as David did, that the only grounds of appeal a sinner has before God is grace.
 He extends it to us out of love.
 While God holds us accountable for our sins, He knows we cannot undo our past nor can we relive our lives, but what we can do and what God wants us to do is repent of our sins and receive His forgiveness.

 This man was certainly asking for compassion from God, but he was looking for more than just pity.
-When he said “be merciful” he was asking for acceptance with God; he wanted to be forgiven of his sins and brought into right relationship with God, permanently.
-Clearly based upon what the Lord Jesus said at v 14 what he prayed for, he received.
-How does God forgive and justify sinners?
+When he said, “be merciful” he was asking for acceptance with God; he wanted to be forgiven of his sins and brought into right relationship with God, permanently.
+Clearly, based upon what the Lord Jesus said at v 14, what he prayed for he received.
+He certainly would have known based on the word he used and where he was that for his sins to be forgiven they needed to be atoned for.
+That said, the focus in the story is on the manner in which he prayed and the outcome.
+But we do need to ask, 'how does a holy God forgive and justify sinners?'
 He does so because of sacrifice.
-In the inner court of the temple where these men went to pray was an altar of sacrifice were blood was shed and animals died to satisfy God’s holiness and justice.
-The offering of such over the centuries before the Cross ever pointed to the ultimate, supreme and once for all sacrifice of the Lord Jesus who was telling this story.
-Because of His sacrifice on the Cross, because of His life given and blood shed, because of His death and resurrection, because He satisfied God’s holiness and justice once for all, God can be merciful toward every repentant sinner and will be ‘the justifier of the one who has faith in Jesus’ – Rom 3 v26.
+At the temple in Jerusalem there was an hour of prayer at 9am and 3 am.
+At those times in the inner court of the temple on the bronze altar was sacrificed the daily burnt offering.
+Blood was shed and animals died to satisfy God’s holiness and justice.
+At the same time incense was offered on a golden altar in the first holy room of the temple building.
+The animal sacrifice at the bronze altar was necessary for worshippers to find acceptance with God while the incense offering represented the fragrance of prayer before Him.
+The offering of blood sacrifices over the centuries before the Cross ever pointed to the ultimate, supreme and once for all sacrifice of the Lord Jesus who was telling this story.
+He was on His way to Jersualem soon to sacrifice Himself on the Cross.
+Every sinner ever forgiven from Adam forward has been forgiven because of His once for all offering.
+It's because of His Cross, because of His life given and blood shed, because of His death and resurrection, because He satisfied God’s holiness and justice once for all, God can be merciful toward every repentant sinner and will be ‘the justifier of the one who has faith in Jesus’ – Rom 3 v26.

 May we be like this tax collector and appeal to God as a sinner for His mercy in faith and sincerity assured that because of the sacrifice of Cross, He will forgive me.
 Said the Lord Jesus of this tax collector: “I tell you, this man went down to his house justified rather than the other; for everyone who exalts himself will be humbled, and he who humbles himself will be exalted” – v 14.